Get

 These kind-hearted dogs make fantastic pets for families.
 They’re lively and friendly, though they require a fair amount of physical and mental stimulation to stay happy and healthy.
 Shorties have a seemingly infinite energy supply, so the best owners prioritize physical activity.
 Despite their small side, under-exercised Russell Terriers can become rowdy and destructive.
 They can also be dominant or aggressive toward other dogs, and their strong chasing instincts can make them inappropriate for households with other pets.

 This breed is highly intelligent, with a great sense of humor and a craving for adventure.
-They’re very entertaining and will bring joy and love into any home they’re raised in.
+They are very entertaining and will bring joy and love into any home they’re raised in.

 Conclusion

 Short-Legged Jack Russell Terriers are an interesting breed with a long history.
 Though the AKC didn’t officially recognize them until the 2000s, they began development hundreds of years prior.
-These terriers may have a history of working in brambles and bolting rabbits, but their personality has shifted over the years to the point where they’re now amazing family pets.
+These terriers may have a history of fox hunting, working in brambles, and bolting rabbits, but like other working breeds, their use has shifted over the years to the point where they’re now amazing family pets.
 Shorties may be small, but they pack a lot of personality into their short stature.
 These dogs can make fantastic pets in the right household, but they’re a lot more work than you might think.

 Featured Image Credit: Lenkadan, Shutterstock